slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Core values: honesty everywhere.
 I dont want to be in place where I can’t be honest.
 I want to make relationships with a long term prospect.
 Flat hierarchy.
 I don’t want to be around hierarchical systems, I want to treat everybody as a peer.
 I don’t want to be around angry people.
 - Work for a cause, not for applause.
 Live life to express, not to impress.
 Don’t strive to make your presence noticed, just make your absence felt.
 - You are shaped by how you see others seeing you.
-- tetris taught me that when you try to fit in, you'll disappear.
+- tetris taught me that when you try to fit in, you’ll disappear.
 -->

 > *"When we see truth in a person we call it authenticity."